CesiumGS/3d-tiles/specification/Metadata/README.md

 This specification defines metadata schemas and methods for encoding metadata.

 **Schemas** contain a set of **classes** and **enums**.
-Class represents a category of similar entities, defined as a set of **properties**.
+A class represents a category of similar entities, defined as a set of **properties**.
 Each property describes values of a particular type.
-Enums defines a set of named values representing a single value type, and may be referenced by class properties.
+An enum defines a set of named values representing a single value type, and may be referenced by class properties.
 Schema definitions do not describe how entities or properties are stored, and may be represented in a file format in various ways.
 Schemas can be reused across multiple assets or even file formats.

 **Entities** are instantiations of class, populated with **property values** conforming to the class definition.
 Every property value of an entity must be defined by its class, and an entity must not have extraneous property values.
 Properties of a class may be required, in which case all entities instantiating the class are required to include them.